 Crime and unsafe behaviours are the result of a complex relationship between social and environmental factors and cannot be 'designed out'.
-However, good design and activation of public spaces can be part of a broader approach to community safety and crime prevention.
+However, good design and activation of public spaces can be part of a broader approach to community safety and crime prevention, as well as improve the safety of an area, which is an important objective for local government.